un-loop/PollProject/instructions/PART4.md

 ## Requirements

 Professor Smith has been getting great results, but has noticed a few concerns.
 Firstly, she accidentally deleted a technology and lost her results!
-Secondly, she mistakenly added a technology twice and is since then is having some difficulty using the app.
+Secondly, she mistakenly added a technology twice and has since been having some difficulty using the app.

 ## Implementation